solo-io/solo-docs/gloo/docs/gloo_routing/virtual_services/authentication/external_auth/oauth/dex/_index.md

 For simplicity, this document will focus on deployment with a local cluster (like [minikube](https://github.com/kubernetes/minikube), or [kind](https://github.com/kubernetes-sigs/kind)) .
 With small changes these can be applied to a real cluster.
 We will use Dex with self-signed certificates, as they are auto-generated.
 The same flow will work with user provided the certificates.

+##  Prerequisites

+- A Kubernetes cluster. [minikube](https://github.com/kubernetes/minikube) is a good way to get started
+- `glooctl` - To install and interact with Gloo (optional).
+- `helm` - To install Dex Identity Provider.

 ## Install Gloo

 That's easy!